Cuprate/old_book/src/monero/database/tables.md

 **Key**: Transaction's ID as `uint64_t` (8 bytes)</br>
 **Value**: Transaction's bytes as `cryptonote::Blobdata` (Dynamic size).</br>

-This table was originally used to store transactions but has been deprecated in favor of txs_pruned,txs_prunable and txs_indices tables.
+This table was originally used to store transactions but has been deprecated in favor of txs_pruned and txs_prunable tables.

 ### txs_pruned
 ***